How To Make Jamaican Rice And Peas With Recipe?

 If you do feel the need to mix the pot again, only use a fork – do not use a spoon and don’t over mix, or it’ll turn into rice pudding/risotto.

-10. If the rice continues to be hard and the container is dry, ignore the heat a little bit and carefully cover some cling-film (plastic wrap) outrageous of the pot, leaving the pot to sweating, the condensation created in the pot will usually finish cooking the grain to perfection (a plastic carrier or even tinfoil can be used if cling-film is not available)
+10. If the rice continues to be hard and the container is dry, ignore the heat a little bit and carefully cover some cling-film (plastic wrap) leaving the pot to sweating, the condensation created in the pot will usually finish cooking the grain to perfection (a plastic carrier or even tinfoil can be used if cling-film is not available)

-11. Serve and enjoy your rice and peas.
+11. Serve and enjoy your rice and peas with family and friends.

 2 cups parboiled rice